Jason Bargwanna: V8 Supercars

 As a member of the Holden Young Lions V8 Supercar program in 1997, he surprised many by taking provisional pole position in the #97 Holden Commodore at the Bathurst 1000 Classic only to damage the car beyond repair in a race day warm up accident.
 His career further advanced in 1998 with a move full-time to Garry Rogers Motorsport, where he stayed for five years.
 Bargwanna is best known for winning the 2000 Bathurst 1000 with Garth Tander for that team.
 He also scored two round wins at the Winton event in 1999 and 2000 and at the inaugural championship round supporting the Gold Coast Indy 300, the V8 Supercar Challenge, in 2002.

 In 2003, Bargwanna switched to Ford and drove for Larkham Motor Sport from 2003 to 2005.
 In 2006, Larkham Motor Sport merged with WPS Racing, the team folding immediately prior to the 2008 season and leaving Bargwanna without a full-time drive.
-He did however co-drove a Holden Commodore (VE) for Rod Nash Racing alongside Tony D'Alberto in the 2008 Phillip Island 500 and the Bathurst 1000 endurance races.
+He did however co-drive a Holden Commodore (VE) for Rod Nash Racing alongside Tony D'Alberto in the 2008 Phillip Island 500 and the Bathurst 1000 endurance races.

 Bargwanna joined Tasman Motorsport for 2009 and, following the closure of that team at the end of the season, he joined Kelly Racing for 2010.
 He was also voted in the top 50 all time Australian Touring car drivers in 2010.

 In 2011 Bargwanna drove a Brad Jones Racing Commodore alongside his junior open-wheel rival, Jason Bright.

 In 2014, Bargwanna was appointed as the Driver Standards Observer for the Supercars Championship.
 Bargwanna left the post at the end of 2016.